-[5] The accused struck the deceased with a log on the head.
-The accused exceeded the lawful limits of self-defence.
-In striking the deceased in the manner he did a reasonable man placed in the same circumstances as the accused would have foreseen the possibility of death and would have guarded against it.
+[5] The accused stabbed the deceased with an Okapi knife in the chest.
+He exceeded the limits of self-defence.
+By stabbing the deceased in the manner he did a reasonable man placed in the same circumstances as the accused would have foreseen the possibility of death and would have guarded against it.
 The conduct of the accused shows that he fell below the reasonable person standard.
 The accused ought, as a reasonable man, to have foreseen the death of the deceased and guarded against it.
 The accused was negligent and it was his negligence that led to the death of the deceased.
 On the basis of the facts and the evidence of this case, the court is satisfied that the State's concession was properly taken.